EGwizdala/ToDoListForNewborn/README.md

 * [Contact](#contact)

 ## General info
-A to do list developed for my own use and practise using Local Sorage as a data server.
+A to do list developed for my own use and practise using Local Storage as a data server.

 ## Screenshots
 ![ToDoList](./img/ToDO.png)